 If You Want It . . .
 Come and Get It

 You will have to practice discernment and combine learning from others with what you know to be true for you and your business.
-You will have to cultivate your own team of trusted advisors and peers who call you out on your bad habits (check out my Mastermind Group Coaching if you’re interested in more support), and you will have to get really good at listening to your intuition, which can often be drowned out by fear or someone else’s enthusiasm.
+You will have to cultivate your own team of trusted advisors and peers who call you out on your bad habits, and you will have to get really good at listening to your intuition, which can often be drowned out by fear or someone else’s enthusiasm.

 But in my mind, there really is no alternative.
 It’s authenticity or bust, my friends, because your customers can tell when you’re copy-catting someone else’s business model or “borrowing” inspirational quotes on Instagram.
 They know when it’s coming from your heart and experience, and when it’s someone else’s formula.
 But mostly – YOU will know the difference.